Tag Archive for: mentalhealth

 • Lack of self care – Caregivers often neglect their own self-care in order to provide for their loved one.
 This can include not attending medical appointments and not participating in leisure activities.

-Caregivers provide for their loved one due to a sense of responsibility, their culture, fulfillment and love.
-We honor those who provide and recognize the increased difficulty of caregiving during a pandemic as this brings its own unique challenges.
+Caregivers care for their loved ones due to a sense of responsibility, a cultural norm, self-fulfillment, and love.
+We honor those who provide and recognize the increased difficulty of caregiving, especially since the Covid pandemic.

 If you are a family caregiver, here are some useful tips: